Access and comment on a planning application

-Responses will be published on the council’s website, and will be open for viewing by members of the public.
+Responses will be published on our website, and will be open for viewing by members of the public.

 Your comment if submitted electronically using Public Access will publish the content of your comment only – your personal data such as name, address, e-mail address and telephone number are automatically withheld from publishing.
 Please be aware though that if the applicant asks who submitted the comment we are obliged to tell them so if you have any objections to this you must let us know.
 Anything you write in the comments box though will be published on the website so please be aware of potentially identifying yourself through other ways (e.g. I live opposite the property) as this would be public for anybody to see.

 If you submit an e-mail or postal comment we shall publish your name and postal address and the content of your comment, however redact (blank out or obscure from public view), your e-mail address, telephone number and signature.

 The council will not post comments which it considers to contain libellous, discriminatory or otherwise offensive remarks.

 Please be aware that it may be possible for your name and address to be browsed through internet browsers and search engines such as Google and Yahoo.

 Exceptions for anonymity

 We will consider any special circumstance of requests to remove comments, for example of a person who is the subject of harassment.
 If you feel your comment should be kept confidential please write a letter, marked confidential to Planning Services.

 Please read the disclaimer below before using the Public Access system.